51. Rubber Bands

 When Capt.
 George Bransford caught the first 1,000-pound black marlin off the coast of Australia in 1966, little did he know that his catch would open up one of the greatest big-game fishing destinations in the world.
 Today, a trip to the Great Barrier Reef represents our sport’s World Series and Super Bowl all rolled into one.
 This is the place where you pull out the big guns – unlimited tackle, rods as thick as baseball bats and 70 pounds of drag.

 Combine the good chance of seeing or catching a fish in the 1,000-pound class with the area’s pristine splendor and you get the cliché “trip of a lifetime” – only this time it’s for real.
 A mothership stay on the Reef can’t be topped for the coolness factor alone.
-For a good way to enjoy a trip to the Reef without breaking the bank, contact Marlin University at www.marlinuniversity.com.
+For a good way to enjoy a trip to the Reef without breaking the bank, contact Marlin Expeditions at www.marlinexpeditions.com.